Quantcast

 4. Take a Prenatal Vitamin

-You probably already know that you should take a prenatal vitamin on a daily basis once you are officially pregnant, but it's also important to add prenatal vitamins to your daily regimen while you're trying to conceive too.
-The main reason why is because having all of those vitamins and minerals in your system before you get pregnant can lower the risk of your baby having heart defects, limb deformities and even a cleft palate.
+You probably already know that you should take a prenatal vitamin on a daily basis once you are officially pregnant, but it's also important to add prenatal vitamins to your daily regimen while you're trying to conceive.
+The main reason why is that having all of those vitamins and minerals in your system before you get pregnant can lower the risk of your baby having heart defects, limb deformities, and even a cleft palate.
 Your doctor should be able to recommend (or even prescribe) the kind of prenatal that will be best for you.
 But if you'd like to do a little research on your own, click here.

 5. Create a Clear Exercise Regimen